thomasgeissl/crank3000/README.md

 ## wanna get fancy
 * there is un untested osc route that can configure the crank, it's increment and decrement steps: https://github.com/thomasgeissl/klanglichtstrom/blob/master/io/crank/crank.ino#L89

+## credits
+thanks ben wesch for the grain pd patch.